Revolutionary-Games/Thrive/doc/style_guide.md

   some cases where someone does a small fix to get things ready for a merge.

+- An exception to the above rule are the automatic PRs from weblate, those must be merged normally, otherwise weblate won't detect that correctly and fixing that requires a lot of manual merging.
+So merge weblate PRs as separate commits, not squashed.

 - You should not leave the co-authored-by line in a squashed commit if all you did was merge master into the branch to make the merge show up as green on Github.